Nigeria Pushes for 2026 World Cup Spot, Petitions FIFA Over DR Congo’s 'Ineligible' Players

 Source: Getty Images

-The matter now lies with FIFA, who will thoroughly investigate the claims.
+The matter now lies with FIFA, which will thoroughly investigate the claims.

-For Nigeria, who could equal Ghana's AFCON title count at this year's championship, hope remains alive as the final chapter of this qualification saga unfolds.
+For Nigeria, which could equal Ghana's AFCON title count at this year's championship, hope remains alive as the final chapter of this qualification saga unfolds.

 Nigeria tipped to win 2058 World Cup